Zzorro-Kid/Steganography-App/Steganographer/README.md

-# Steganographer
+# Steganographer Desktop App

 Steganographer is a C++ application built with the Qt framework that provides a graphical user interface for performing steganography on BMP and PPM image files.
 It allows to embed hidden messages within images and extract them later

-## Features
+## ✨ Features

 * **View Image Information**: Display details about BMP and PPM image files, including dimensions, size, and last modified date
 * **Embed Messages**: Hide text messages within BMP (24-bit) and PPM (P3/P6) images